TrshPuppy/obsidian-notes/CLI-tools/linux/vim.md

 In normal mode, press `0` to move the cursor to the start of the current line.
 Press `Shift` + `$` to move cursor to end of line.
 ## Config/ Settings
 ### Home Directory
-Make the following folders in your home direcetory:
+Make the following folders in your home directory:
 ```bash
 .vim/
  ├── autoload/